grd/FreePDM/ConceptOfDesign/FreePDM_01-RequestedInformation.md

 Ideal for a single user.
 Critical factors:

-- Difficult to set-up for multi user evironment
+- Difficult to set-up for multi user environment

 ### How to access files